 The EIU cannot comment on specific allegations until its review is complete.

-Jordan Conradson is TGP’s Arizona correspondent.
-Jordan has played a critical role in exposing fraud and corruption in the State’s elections and elected officials.
-His reporting on election crimes in Arizona led to the resignation of one Maricopa County official, and he was later banned from the Maricopa County press room.
-However, TGP and Jordan gained access after suing Maricopa County, the fourth largest county in America.
+Jordan Conradson, formerly TGP’s Arizona correspondent, is currently on assignment in Washington DC.
+Jordan has played a critical role in exposing fraud and corruption in Arizona's elections and elected officials.
+His reporting on election crimes in Maricopa County led to the resignation of one election official, and he was later banned from the Maricopa County press room for his courage in pursuit of the truth.
+TGP and Jordan finally gained access after suing Maricopa County, America's fourth largest county, and winning at the Ninth Circuit U.S. Court of Appeals.
+Conradson looks forward to bringing his aggressive style of journalism to the Swamp.